 Back-to-school season is a big time of year for SCHEELS stores, so still harnessing that excitement this year was important to the company.
 Being a retailer that sells a lot of back-to-school supplies, they are uniquely positioned to knowing how important it is and how it will look different this year.
 “School is a big part of [normalcy] in a kid’s life.
 Being in that setting, seeing people and learning is very important to them.
 So getting them equipped to have the best year they can, even amidst everything that is happening, that’s all we can do and all we can ask for,” said Chad Bjornson, Creative Media Project Manager at SCHEELS.

 Even as adults, the rest of this year is stressful and uncertain.
 So for children heading back to school, we can only imagine that those feelings are multiplied.
+Thinking of the children who have got admission to a completely new school, it is going to be so difficult for them.
+Even though parents search for the best private schools in houston or anywhere near their home for the children, at the end of the day, it is the child who is left alone in an unfamiliar environment.
 We don’t know what lies ahead, but we do know what has made us feel safe, confident and secure in the past, and United Way and SCHEELS are dedicated to upholding those keystones.
 Now more than ever, the comfort that comes with a fresh binder or a pack of college-ruled paper is one adults and children alike can hold on to.

 “I think this year, there are some families that need assistance that didn’t need assistance before,” said Brant, noting that, if we can come together and make this drive as successful as possible, it’ll play a part in easing some of the unpredictability.